IanFinlayson/exploring-cs/chapter10.md

 ```

 Here we loop through the list and keep track of the biggest item that we
 have seen so far.
-Once we\'ve gone through the whole thing, we return
+Once we've gone through the whole thing, we return
 the biggest.

-Finally, let\'s write the code for the `readPositive` function we talked
+Finally, let's write the code for the `readPositive` function we talked
 about earlier.
 To do this, we will make the prompt for the user a
 parameter, then read values until one is positive, and then use a
 `return` to send it back to the user.
 This might look like this: